 Our department has a long history of mission outreach.
 From our partnership with Rotaplast International to Orbis International, many faculty, residents, and crna's have made trips to almost every country.

 Departmental faculty, residents and CRNA’s are continuing their volunteer activities with Rotaplast, International.
 Rotaplast International, founded in 1992, is a humanitarian organization as a world community service project of the Rotary Club of San Francisco by Dr. Angelo Capozzi and Peter Lagarias.
-Rotaplast is committed to changing lives through reconstructive surgery and has performed 15,000 surgeries in countries around the world.
+Since 1999, faculty, residents, CRNAs and alumni from UC Davis have joined with Rotaplast International on over 115 trips to 21 countries.
 The past 24 months have seen departmental members traveling to Nanjing China; Cumana, Venezuela; Baruisimento, Venezula; Shijigzahuang, China; Nagamanagalo, India; Aracaju, and Brazil.